 The situation arises when many developers inside an organization are attempting to resolve artifacts.
 Each developer’s machine will hit the internet and download an artifact, regardless of whether or not another on the team has already done so.
 Proxy repositories provide a single point of remote download for an organization.
 In addition to control and security concerns, Proxy repositories are primarily important for increased speed across a team.

-There are many good proxy repository solutions out there, with the big three being (in alphabetical order):
+There are many good proxy repository solutions out there:

 Once you have a proxy repository installed and configured, then it’s time to configure sbt for your needs.
 Read the note at the bottom about proxy issues with ivy repositories.